Library Instruction Policy

 Scheduling

-Scheduling of all instruction requests are prioritized based on the information literacy learning outcomes of the new Core Curriculum.
+Scheduling of all instruction requests are prioritized based on the information literacy learning outcomes of the Core Curriculum.

 Graduate Courses